This is the academic misconduct page for faculty. For students, refer to this page.

 You should also consider if you have set standards for recommending academic penalties.
 Some instructors/colleges have a minimum penalty that they would recommend if a student is found responsible for academic misconduct in their class.
 Would being found responsible of academic misconduct automatically result in failure of the assignment or course?
 If so, then you can state so in your syllabus*.

-*While the College Hearing Officer has final determination of sanction, you can have standards as far as what you recommend.
-Your articulation of potential consequences may support a College Hearing Officer supporting your recommendation.
+*While the College Hearing Officer has final determination of sanction, you can also set standards for recommended penalties.
+A College Hearing Officer is likely to support your recommended penalty if you have articulated potential consequences in your syllabus.
 Work with your College Hearing Officer to align your expectations with the general expectations across your college.